 If you’ve ever been to a steakhouse and ordered a nice thick filet mignon, medium rare to medium temperature—chances are you were disappointed.
 That’s because the majority of restaurants use a broiler to cook their steaks.

 While the broiler works well (excellent even) for achieving that perfect crust and inducing the Maillard reaction on a thinner cut steak; it’s nearly impossible to nail the proper internal temperature of a thick cut steak without overcooking the outside of it.
-So, you’re medium rare to medium steak is only about half right.
+So, your medium rare to medium steak is only about half right.
 By half I mean, the interior of your steak is the perfect 130-135°F, but ensuring the center has reached that temperature takes so long that the exterior is likely at about 140-145°F, or even higher!

 This problem is multiplied with the filet because it’s such a lean cut of meat to begin with, it will dry out quickly.
 For that reason, and because fat is flavor, I recommend well marbled filets like these Private Reserve filets from Omaha Steaks.
 These filets are interlaced with a nice amount of fat that will add to the flavor and prevent them from drying out so quickly.